LOCATOR: An essential tool for backcountry and ski trips

 115,500 yen

-One skier uses LOCATOR to travel all over Japan and the world.
-That skier is Kawaguchi TKY Takaya.
-After taking a leave of absence from university, Kawaguchi flew solo to Whistler, Canada to ski.
-Not satisfied with Whistler, he also traveled to the Yukon and Alaska, where he discovered the profound depth of travel.
-To date, he has traveled to 20 countries on ski trips, and 50 countries when including his surfing trips, which he has also pursued as his life's work.
+There is a skier who travels all over Japan and the world using such a LOCATOR.
+That is Takaya Kawaguchi, also known as TKY.
+After taking a leave of absence from university, Kawaguchi flew alone to Whistler, Canada to ski, and not content with Whistler, he also ventured to the Yukon and Alaska, discovering the profoundness of travel.
+To date, he has traveled to 20 countries on ski trips, and including his surfing trips, which he continues to pursue as a lifelong passion, he has traveled to 50 countries.
+In

-Kawaguchi skied Mount Kurodake in Hokkaido and Lofoten in Norway in March of the 2022-23 season, Rishiri in Hokkaido in April, and Shiretoko in Hokkaido and Mount Fuji in May.
-He was probably the one who used LOCATOR the most last season.
+the 22-23 season, Kawaguchi skied at Kurodake in Hokkaido and Lofoten in Norway in March, Rishiri in Hokkaido in April, and Shiretoko in Hokkaido and Mt.
+Fuji in May.
+He was probably one of the people who used the LOCATOR the most last season.

-Let's talk to Kawaguchi about his travels with LOCATOR.
+Let's hear from Kawaguchi about his travels with the LOCATOR.

 Being light allows you to conserve energy and gather information

-I usually spend half of the season working as a guide in Nozawa Onsen, and the other half traveling.
+I usually spend half the season working as a guide in Nozawa Onsen and the other half traveling.

-The great thing about the LOCATOR is that it's so light.
-There are many situations when travelling where lightness is paramount.
-For example, on airplanes, weight limits are 20kg on low-cost carriers and domestic flights, and 30kg on international flights.
-If you bring more luggage than that, you have to pay an additional fee.
-The LOCATOR makes a big difference in how tired you are when carrying it.
-If you're not tired from travelling, you can enjoy your trip even more.
+The great thing about LOCATOR is that it's incredibly lightweight.
+There are many situations in travel where lightness is key.
+For example, there are weight limits on airplanes: 20kg for low-cost carriers and domestic flights, and 30kg for international flights.
+You have to pay extra to bring more luggage than that.
+LOCATOR greatly helps in staying within those limits.
+Also, being lightweight makes a big difference in how tired you get when carrying it.
+If you don't get tired from traveling, you can enjoy your trip even more.

 Touring Mount Kurodake and unnamed peaks